Inklingo

 nounC1informal

-Use 'terror' for a person, usually a child, who is extremely disruptive and causes a lot of trouble, akin to a 'holy terror' or 'menace'.
+Use 'terror' to describe a person, usually a child, who is extremely mischievous and causes a lot of trouble or chaos.

 A mischievous-looking small creature is standing with its arms crossed, smirking proudly, next to a pile of scattered toys, representing a troublesome person or menace.